-Momentum’s sports rehab center specializes in Orthopedic Manual Therapy, Athletic Training, ACL Injury Prevention (Sportsmetrics), and Certified Hand Therapy.
-From the NBA to the NFL, our physical therapists have worked with a variety of professional athletes, including San Antonio’s very own Spurs, Talons (AFL) and Rampage (NHL).
+At Momentum Physical Therapy we specialize in Orthopedic Manual Therapy, Athletic Training, ACL Injury Prevention (Sportsmetrics), and Certified Hand Therapy.
+From the NBA to the NFL, our physical therapists have worked with a variety of professional athletes, including San Antonio’s very own Spurs, Talons (AFL) and Rampage (AHL).
 Not just tending to sports leagues, our clientele has also included the U.S. Olympic Team and the San Antonio Ballet.

 Sports rehab commonly involves exercises that step-by-step get the injured area back to its original state.
 Initially, the body is taken through movements to regain range of motion, followed by stretching.
 In some cases, weights may be used to strengthen the area.

 Sports rehab doesn’t stop once you can simply move the injured area again – as the injury heals and scar tissue forms, you experience stiffness and are at the highest risk of getting injured again.
-The professionals at Momentum will be with you until the end, making sure you stretch and warm up properly to keep your body intact.
-Most importantly, we will help you determine when to get back into the game or when to hold you back.
+The professionals at Momentum Physical Therapy will be with you until the end, making sure you stretch and warm up properly to keep your body intact.
+Most importantly, we will work with you and your doctors so they can determine when you’re ready to get back into the game or when to hold you back.

 Sports Rehab Facts